 AmazonBasics is known for their quality HDMI cables and various electronic accessories, so the brand itself has some real-world staying power.
 Of all of the random items that carry the AmazonBasics label, synthetic oil is probably one you'd least expect.
 This particular synthetic oil is produced and packaged by Warren Distribution (the same company that produces oil for Walmart's Super Tech private label, another favorite amongst consumers), and is branded with Amazon's private label and distributed directly by Amazon themselves.
 It carries extremely positive reviews across the board, and is available in the most popular grades.
 Best of all, there's no confusion about availability - just select the right grade for your car and order via Amazon Prime, possibly even with same day delivery.

 Pennzoil Platinum performs well, is easy to find at retail locations, and costs much less than boutique synthetic oils such as Redline or Amsoil.
 You can pick up a 5 liter jug for around $20 from Walmart, making it an excellent value.
 Used oil analysis of Pennzoil Platinum consistently shows very good results, even with long oil change intervals.
 Factoring in a combination of performance, availability and value, this is one of the best overall synthetic oil for most drivers.

 AMSOIL 100% Synthetic Motor Oil

 Widely considered to be the best synthetic oil money can buy, AMSOIL would be the #1 choice if it weren't for its high price tag (nearly double that of Pennzoil Platinum) and the fact that it's harder to find unless you're ordering online.
-AMSOIL synthetic oil can withstand extreme temperatures and holds up very well under extended drain intervals.
+AMSOIL synthetic oil can withstand extreme temperatures and holds up very well under extended drain intervals, as shown by scores of used oil sample analysis results.
 If you want the best and don't mind paying for it, it's the way to go.